-most SOEs and family firms are part of corporate groups, which raises further complications for regulating RPTs - as they escape the simplistic hypothetical.
+regulating RPTs - that escape the simplistic hypothetical.
 As explained in Part 4 below, the different incentives and regulatory regimes governing these different types of shareholders and shareholding structures must be examined to have an accurate understanding of RPTs in Commonwealth Asia.

 Fourth, the three sub-indices are constructed in a way that suggests the stricter the law regulating RPTs the better.
-According to the sub-indices, a jurisdiction will score higher on the RPT Index if they have more onerous disclosure requirements for RPTs, impose a greater amount of liability for directors who approve RPTs, and if they make it easier for minority shareholders to sue for damages suffered from RPTs.50 There is not a single component in any of the three sub-indices that reduces a jurisdiction's score for having rules which too strictly regulate RPTs.51 However, as explained in Part 5 below, India and Malaysia have encountered problems with overly strict rules regulating RPTs.
-In addition, Singapore's SOEs appear to engage in a high level of RPTs and yet have exceptionally strong performance with limited evidence of tunneling.52
+According to the sub-indices, a jurisdiction will score higher on the RPT Index if they have more onerous disclosure requirements for RPTs, impose a greater amount of liability for directors who approve RPTs, and if they make it easier for minority shareholders to sue for damages suffered from RPTs.
+There is not a single component in any of the three sub-indices that reduces a jurisdiction's score for having rules which too strictly regulate RPTs.
+However, as explained in Part 5 below, India and Malaysia have encountered problems with overly strict rules regulating RPTs.
+In addition, Singapore's SOEs appear to engage in a high level of RPTs and yet have exceptionally strong performance with limited evidence of wealth tunneling.

 In sum, it appears that the high rankings of Commonwealth Asia's leading economies on the RPT Index have little explanatory force for understanding how RPTs actually work in these jurisdictions.
 For such an understanding, there must be an examination beyond the narrow scope of the corporate and securities laws that form the core of the RPT Index - examining the regulatory complexity of RPTs is essential.
-Similarly, an accurate understanding will require an examination of how different types of shareholders, particularly in SOEs and family firms, impact RPTs - making awareness of the shareholder complexity of RPTs essential.
+Similarly, an accurate understanding will require an examination of how different types of shareholders, particularly in SOEs and family firms, impact RPTs - making an awareness of the shareholder complexity of RPTs essential.
 Finally, evidence that the overly strict regulation of RPTs can be detrimental - and that an abundance of RPTs may not be problematic - makes an understanding of the normative complexity of RPTs essential.
-The balance of this chapter will go beyond the RPT Index to examine these essential complexities to obtain a more accurate understanding of how RPTs in Commonwealth Asia work in practice.
+The balance of this article will go beyond the RPT Index to examine these essential complexities to obtain a more accurate understanding of how RPTs in Commonwealth Asia work in practice.

 Before moving on to this examination, however, we would be remiss to not suggest an answer for why we believe that Commonwealth Asia's leading economies uniformly rank so well on the RPT Index.
 This is somewhat puzzling based on our finding that the RPT Index has limited explanatory force for understanding how RPTs actually work in Commonwealth Asia.
-The most likely explanation is that all our jurisdictions have similar formal legal rules because of their shared Commonwealth legal heritage.
+The most likely explanation is that all our jurisdictions have similar formal legal rules because of

-WORLD BANK, supra note 2, at 91-94.
+WORLD BANK, supra note 4, at 91-94.